joshamilton/Hamilton_acI_2017/manuscript/manuscript.md

 CheckM [@Parks2015] was used to estimate genome completeness based on 204 single-copy marker genes conserved across the phylum Actinobacteria.
 Phylogenetic analysis of Actinobacterial SAGs and MAGs was performed using a concatenated alignment of single-copy marker genes obtained via Phylosift [@Darling2014].
 Maximum likelihood trees were generated using RAxML [@Stamatakis2014] using the automatic protein model assignment option (PROTGAMMAAUTO) and 100 bootstraps.

+## Metabolic Network Reconstruction and Reverse Ecology

+### Genome Annotation and Model Processing (including Genome Merging)

+Genome annotations and metabolic network reconstructions were performed using KBase (http://kbase.us/).
+Unannotated contigs for each genome were pushed to KBase and annotated using the "Annotate Microbial Contigs" method using default options, which uses components of the RAST toolkit [@Brettin2015, @Overbeek2014] for genome annotation.
+Genome-scale metabolic network reconstructions were performed using the "Build Metabolic Model" app using default parameters, which relies on the Model SEED framework [@Henry2010a] to build a draft metabolic model without gapfilling.
+As acI genomes are known to be small with numerous auxotrophies [@Garcia2015], we opted to forgo the gapfilling step and instead leverage multiple genomes to fill gaps, as described below.

+Metabolic models were then downloaded via KBase, pruned, and converted to metabolic network graphs.
+In particular, biomass, exchange, transport, spontaneous, and DNA/RNA biosynthesis reactions were removed from the model, and reactions were mass- and charge-balanced.
+Next, currency metabolites (compounds used to carry electrons and functional groups) were removed following an established procedure  [@Ma2003].
+Finally, the network model was converted to a metabolic network graph, in which nodes denote compounds and edges denote reactions.
+A directed edge from compound _a_ to compound _b_ means that _a_ is a substrate in a reaction which produces _b_.
+The metabolic network graph representation of glycolysis is shown in Supplemental Figure S2.

+Finally, all genome-level metabolic network graphs for a single acI clade were combined to generate a composite clade-level metabolic network graph for that clade.
+Beginning with two genomes, nodes and edges unique to the second genome are identified and appended to the network graph for the first genome, giving a composite metabolic network graph.
+The process is repeated for each genome belonging to the clade, until all of the network graphs have been incorporated into the composite.

+### Calculation and Evaluation of Seed Compounds

+Seed compounds for each composite clade-level metabolic network graph were calculated using established methods [@Borenstein2008].
+Briefly, the metabolic network is decomposed into its strongly connected components (SCCs), sets of nodes where each node in the set is reachable from every other node.
+Seed compounds can then be found by identifying source components (components with no incoming edges) on the condensation of the original graph: each source component represents a collection of seed compounds.
+The process is illustrated for an artificial network in Supplemental Figure S2.
+Finally, all predicted seed compounds were manually evaluated to identify those which may be biologically meaningful.
+Examples are given in the Results section.

+### Re-annotation of Peptidases and Glycoside Hydrolases

+Many seed compounds were associated with reactions catalyzed by peptidases or glycoside hydrolases, and genes associated with these reactions were re-annotated.
+Peptidase sequences were annotated using the MEROPS batch BLAST interface using default parameters [@Rawlings2015].
+Glycoside hydrolases were first annotated using dbCAN [@Yin2012] to assign these genes to glycoside hydrolase families, as defined in the Carbohydrate-Active enZYmes Database CAZY [@Lombard2014].
+Hidden Markov Models for these sub-families were then downloaded from dbCAN, and HMMER3 [@Eddy2011] was used to assign these genes to individual sub-families using default parameters.

 ## Availability of Data and Materials

 All genomic and metatranscriptomic sequences are available through IMG and NCBI, respectively.
 Reverse ecology calculations were performed using the Python package reverseEcology, written expressly for this purpose and available on the Python Package Index.
 A reproducible version of this manuscript is available at https://github.com/joshamilton/reverseEcologyMS.